lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 The post feed content is updated upon submission of a new /createpost POST request.

 Within the app, new HTML content is dynamically formatted via the fetch API when GET requests are initiated.
-A for loop is used to iterate through applicable JSON content, creating a new HTML <div> and filling content where applicable.
+A for loop is used to iterate through applicable JSON content, creating a new HTML card section and filling content where applicable.
 The Bootstrap-supported modal structure is used to render HTML content upon button click.

 The presented WebForum app further supports mobile compatability; all content and navigation are responsive to device width.